Reliable Cellular Automata with Self-Organization: Hierarchy

 \subsection{Major difficulties}

 The idea of a simulation between two perturbed cellular automata is, unfortunately, flawed in the original form: the mapping defined in the naive way is not a simulation in the strict sense we need.
 The problem is that a group of failures can destroy not only the information but also the organization into colonies in the area where it occurs.
 This kind of event cannot therefore be mapped by the simulation into a transient fault unless destroyed colonies ``magically recover''.
-The recovery is not trivial since ``destruction'' can also mean replacement with something else that looks locally as legitimate as healthy neighbor colonies but is incompatible with them.
+The recovery is not trivial since ``destruction'' can also mean replacement with something else that looks locally like its healthy neighbor colonies but is incompatible with them.
 One is reminded of the biological phenomena of viruses and cancer.
-Rather than give up hope let us examine the different kinds of disruption that the faults can cause in a block simulation by a perturbed cellular automaton $M_{1}$.
+Rather than give up hope let us examine the different kinds of disruption that the faults can cause in a block simulation by a perturbed cellular automaton \( M_{1} \).

-Let us take as our model the informally described automaton of Subsection ~\ref{ss.ftol-block}.
-The information in the current state of a colony can be divided into the following parts: \begin{itemize} \item ``information'': an example is the content of the $\Info$ track. \item ``structure'': the $\Addr$ and $\Age$ tracks. \item ``program'': the $\fld{Prog}$ track. \end{itemize} More informally, the ``structure'' does not represent any data for the decoding but is needed for coordinating cooperation of the colony members.
+Let us take as our model the informally described automaton of Section~\ref{sec:ftol-block}.
+The information in the current state of a colony can be divided into the following parts: \begin{description} \item[Information:] an example is the content of the \( \Info \) track. \item[Structure:] the \( \Addr \) and \( \Age \) tracks. \item[Program:] the \( \fld{Prog} \) track. \end{description} Less formally, ``structure'' does not represent any data for decoding but is needed for coordinating cooperation of the colony members.
 The ``program'' determines which transition function will be simulated.
 The ``information'' determines the state of the simulated cell: it is the ``stuff'' that the colony processes.
+Disruptions are of the following kinds (or a combination of these): \begin{djenum} \item Local change in the ``information''. \item Locally recognizable change in the ``structure''. \item Program change. \item Locally unrecognizable change in ``structure''. \end{djenum}